What is Decision Tree? [A Step-by-Step Guide]

 A. A decision tree is a tree-like structure that represents a series of decisions and their possible consequences.
 It is used in machine learning for classification and regression tasks.
 An example of a decision tree is a flowchart that helps a person decide what to wear based on the weather conditions.

 Q2.
-What is the purpose of decision tree?
+What is a decision tree tool?

 Q3.
 What are the 4 types of decision tree?